cilium/cilium/Documentation/gettingstarted/ipvlan.rst

   install-iptables-rules: "false"
   auto-direct-node-routes: "true"

-Example ConfigMap extract for ipvlan in L3S mode with masquerading all traffic leaving the node:
+Example ConfigMap extract for ipvlan in L3S mode with iptables masquerading all traffic leaving the node:

 ::